KnutAM/FerriteAssembly.jl/docs/src/index.md

 The goal of [FerriteAssembly](https://github.com/KnutAM/FerriteAssembly.jl) is make it convenient to iterate over a grid and perform some task for each item.
 The primary use is to iterate over all cells and assemble into global matrices and vectors.
-However, it makes many other tasks easy as well, for example iterating over faces for adding boundary conditions, or integrating a function over a given domain.
+However, it makes many other tasks easy as well, for example iterating over facets for adding boundary conditions, or integrating a function over a given domain.

 The design is built around two main types of objects
 1. **Workers**: What to do for a given item